-In some case we might have to go beyond the pictures and include a video clipping showing the exact sequence of steps executed and the results that were obtained on the AUT.
-A tool like CamStudio – screen recoding software, might come in handy.
+In some case, we might have to go beyond the pictures and include a video clipping showing the exact sequence of steps executed and the results that were obtained on the AUT.
+A tool like CamStudio – screen recording software, might come in handy.

 #3.
 Compressor and de-compressor:

 We testers also indulge in a lot of document sharing on a daily basis.
 In case of sending multiple files as a single (compressed) file or compressing a file for memory efficiency or when we need to open a file that is sent to us compressed, we use some sort of compressor & de-compressor software.

 Some of these tools are an even open source, so give them a try and have one handy – chances are you would need them sooner than later.

 Sticky notes are one of the best inventions known to humans if you ask me.
 They are handy, efficient, colourful and versatile.
 What’s more, there is software that lets us keep sticky notes on our desktops.
 Great stuff!

 These serve as informal reminders, checklists, to-do lists, etc. Check out the list below: